Zhytou/CS-Lectures/cs110l rust/notes/rust/3 Understanding Ownership.md

 ### Mutable References

 Use a *mutable reference* to modify a borrowed value.
-Howerve, mutable references have one big restriction: you can have only one mutable reference to a particular piece of data at a time.
+However, mutable references have one big restriction: you can have only one mutable reference to a particular piece of data at a time.

+You can have several borrowing references or one mutable reference(the mutable variables should not be modified at same time) at one time.

 ### Dangling References